norlab-ulaval/mtt_workspace/README.md

 ![](documentations/img/vscode-opened-in-devcontainer.png)

-6. You can now try to launch the simulation
+6. You can now try to launch the simulation in a vscode terminal
 ```bash
 ros2 launch mtt_bringup mtt_bringup.launch.py
 ```